MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-controlpanel.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting controls which Control Panel items such as Mouse, System, or Personalization, are displayed on the Control Panel window and the Start screen.
 The only items displayed in Control Panel are those you specify in this setting.
 This setting affects the Start screen and Control Panel, as well as other ways to access Control Panel items such as shortcuts in Help and Support or command lines that use control.exe.
 This policy has no effect on items displayed in PC settings.

 To display a Control Panel item, enable this policy setting and click Show to access the list of allowed Control Panel items.
 In the Show Contents dialog box in the Value column, enter the Control Panel item's canonical name.
 For example, enter Microsoft.Mouse, Microsoft.System, or Microsoft.Personalization.